Evolve (video game): Post-release

 Evolve received mostly positive reviews.
 Aggregating review website Metacritic gave the PlayStation 4 version 76/100 based on 46 reviews, the Windows version 77/100 based on 38 reviews, and the Xbox One version 74/100 based on 31 reviews.
 The game received backlash from users on Steam, due to the excessive amount of DLC sold on day one and the game for being overpriced.

 The asymmetrical structure of the game mostly received praise from critics.
 Vince Ingenito, from IGN, thought that the system was smart and has successfully delivered a unique multiplayer experience for players.
 He added that the system is tactically deep, and that the "evolution" mechanic saved it from being gimmicky.
 This was contradicted by Steven Strom of Ars Technica, who stated that the game overall was just a "great gimmick and little else: something we'll play for a month or two, and not much longer."
 Evan Lahti, from PC Gamer, commended the structure and considered it the most compressed multiplayer experience since 2014's Titanfall.
 He added that such structure is something that the genre needs.
-GameSpot's Kevin VanOrd also appreciated the structure, which he thought made every battle feel "vicious and intense".
+GameSpots Kevin VanOrd also appreciated the structure, which he thought made every battle feel "vicious and intense".
 Anthony LaBella of Game Revolution praised the asymmetrical idea and felt that the distinct gameplay elements between monsters and hunters successfully introduce Evolve to a broad audience.
 However, he noted that such a structure may become repetitive and boring for players after months of playthrough.
 Jeff Marchiafava, from Game Informer, also felt the structure to be limited, and that Evolve, even with all the modes, had failed to offer enough variety and challenges to players.
 Nic Rowan, from Destructoid, thought that Evolve had presented some of the best moments he had had in a multiplayer game, but he felt that these moments are too far between.

 The Monster's gameplay was praised by Ingenito, as he thought it tasked players to use skills and patience while playing, and that Evolve has provided satisfying rewards for the player that successfully outsmarts the Hunters, a sentiment which was echoed by Strom.
 Lahti commended the Wraith, which he thought encouraged hit-and-run tactics.
 However, Rowan thought that the Monster gameplay can get old very fast.
 Furthermore, he noted that several Monsters felt overpowered, which made Evolve feel unbalanced.
 The controls of the game received praise.
 Marchiafava thought that it was smartly designed, and applauded it for its accessible nature.
 Lahti wrote a similar statement, but thought that the gameplay would be "difficult to master".
 David Meikleham from GamesRadar praised Evolves shooting mechanic, but complained that the action presented on-screen can become too chaotic for players to handle.
 Strom felt that the game-modes were unbalanced in terms of fun, and that certain game-modes prioritized fun for one team at the penalty of the other, and criticized the fact that outside of private lobbies with friends, you cannot choose any game-mode other than Hunt.